Master of Science: Business

 - Fellowship Statement (required for applicants requesting a Fellowship).

 Applicants whose GPA does not reflect their aptitude for graduate work may choose to submit GMAT or GRE scores for consideration in the admission process.
 The School of Business may consider applicants who show significant promise but do not specifically meet all the admission criteria.
 Meeting minimum requirements does not guarantee admission into the program.

 Admitted students who wish to defer their enrollment must submit the Deferral Request Form, available online from the Office of Admission.
 Examples of reasons may be temporary changes to personal or family circumstance, international or cultural exchange or experience, semester or year-long service or leadership work, or other.
 If deferred enrollment is approved by the director of admission and program coordinator(s), the admitted student must pay a non-refundable $100 matriculation fee.
 The deferred student may not enroll in another college or university during the deferred time period.

 International applicants residing outside the United States are eligible to apply for and enroll in the program.
-International students residing within the United States on F-1 Visa are not eligible to enroll.
 Eligible international applicants must also provide the following: